boxblinkracer/phpunuhi/README.md

 **Missing translations**

 If missing translations (**empty values**) are found, the validation process will fail.
-This helps against forgetting certain translations in any of your files.
+This helps against forgetting certain translations in any of your locales.

 <p align="center">
    <img src="/.github/assets/validation-empty.png">